Menu

 At Hadlow Primary School, we endeavour for our pupils to become well rounded, confident and accomplished learners who have purposeful, transferrable skills that they can apply to all of their learning.

-We promote positive and effective behaviour for learning through our whole school ethos.
+We promote positive and effective behaviour for learning through our whole school motto.

 Happiness, Progress, Success